-The first two-dimensional x-ray image ever obtained in the laboratory with grazing incidence reflection was taken by a Kirkpatrick-Baez system [2].
+Let us to briefly introduce and discuss the history of Kirkpatrick-Baez (K-B) systems especially in space use, The first two-dimensional x-ray image ever obtained in the laboratory with grazing incidence reflection was taken by a Kirkpatrick-Baez system [2].
 The configuration is shown in Figure 2.
 The incident rays are focused to a line image by a parabolic sheet mirror.
 If the rays are reflected a second time from a parabolic surface oriented at right angle to the first one, a point-like focus is achieved.
 This is true for rays parallel to the centre line of the parabolas.
 In order to increase the collecting area a stack of parabolas of translation is constructed (Fig. 1).
 Whereas in the case of only one double plate system a perfect focus for on-axis rays can be achieved this is not possible for a multiple plate arrangement, where the focus remains perfect only along the projected direction of the surface normal of the primary.
 The exact solution for the intersection point with the focal plane of an arbitrary incident ray is given in the paper [3].
 A detailed configurational analysis of the multi-plate Kirkpatrick-Baez system has also been carried out [4].

-The Kirkpatrick-Baez (K-B) X-ray optics was actually the first X-ray optics suggested for astronomical use.
+As for space applications, we note that the Kirkpatrick-Baez (K-B) X-ray optics was actually the first X-ray optics suggested for astronomical use.
 Despite to this fact, albeit some considerations and plans occurred, the astronomical X-ray telescopes flown so far on satellites mostly used the Wolter 1 type optics.
 Only few historical experiments on sounding rockets used K-B systems.
 Different situation is in the laboratory where K-B systems are in frequent use e.g. at synchrotrons.
 The K-B optics, despite suggested for that application, was never flown in a satellite experiment.
 However, it was used in several rocket experiments in the past, and in addition to that, proposed and discussed for several satellite experiments.
 In order to increase the collecting area (the frontal area) a stack of parabolas of translation can be constructed for astrophysical applications.
 However, in contrast to the single double-plate system, the image of a point-like source starts to become increasingly extended in size as the number of plates involved increases.
 Wolter type I telescopes bend the incident ray direction two times in the same plane, whereas the two bendings in Kirkpatrick-Baez systems occur in two orthogonal planes, which for the same incidence angle on the primary mirror requires a longer telescope [5].

-Segmentation can also be applied, to the Kirkpatrick- Baez (K-B) array of stacked orthogonal parabolic reflectors (Figure 1).
-As shown in Figure 1, a large K-B mirror can be segmented into rectangular modules of equal size and shape [6].
+Relatively easy segmentation can also be applied, to the Kirkpatrick- Baez (K-B) array of stacked orthogonal parabolic reflectors.
+A large K-B mirror can be segmented into rectangular modules of equal size and shape [6].
 A segmented K-B telescope has the advantage of being highly modular on several levels.
 All segments are rectangular boxes with the same outer dimensions.
 Along a column, the segments are nearly identical and many are interchangeable with each other.
 All reflectors deviate from flatness only slightly.
-On the other hand the Wolter reflectors are highly curved in the azimuthal direction and the curvature varies over a wide range.
-Furthermore, within a segment, the K-B reflectors themselves can be segmented along the direction of the optical axis.
-As shown in Figure 1, a K-B mirror system can be folded more easily than the Wolter mirror into a compact volume for launch and deployment in space.
+On the other hand the Wolter reflectors are highly curved in the azimuthal direction and the curvature varies over the mirror.